-Natalie and Eric are really just Aron and I, but those are the pen names we use to write erotica.
+Natalie and Eric are really just Erica and Aron, but those are the pen names they use to write erotica.
 Why bother with a different set of pen names?
-Well, we don’t want any of our Erica Lindquist and Aron Christensen readers accidentally ending up with smutty stories in their hands.
-It might be a rather rude shock to go from mainstream fantasy and sci-fi to the forest of cocks that is our Natalie and Eric Severine catalog.
+Well, no one wants any of our Erica Lindquist and Aron Christensen readers accidentally ending up with smutty stories in their hands.
+It might be a rather rude shock to go from mainstream fantasy and sci-fi to the forest of cocks that is the Natalie and Eric Severine catalog.

-So if you like our genre fiction, but want a lot more steamy bits, try out Natalie and Eric Severine.
+So if you like LLS genre fiction, but want a lot more steamy bits, try out Natalie and Eric Severine.
 If not, consider those names a warning label.
 Enjoy!